synkarius/sleight/README.md

 Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.

+## Locked, Enabled, and Role Keys

+The following explains the sharing and resilience features.

+### Role Keys

+Any Sleight element can be tagged with a `role key`.
+This allows it to be targeted for update by an import of other Sleight data.

+(Role keys must be unique.
+This is enforced by validators.)

+Once an element is tagged, it is targeted for override by an element of the same type and role key in a future import.

+This lets command set authors provide commands for users which can be improved or changed later.
+Examples of such changes might include:

+- replacing English role-keyed specs with Spanish role-keyed specs
+- replacing macOS role-keyed actions with Linux role-keyed actions

+### Locked

+Any Sleight element should be able to be locked.
+This means that it will not be targeted for update even though it has a role key.

+This provides users a way to opt-out of specific parts of command set updates without having to deal with something like a merge conflict.

+A user could also just remove the role key from the element they want to edit and opt-out of updates for.

+### Enabled

+Any Sleight element should be able to be enabled for export.
+Sleight data which is not enabled will not be exported.

+(TODO: the enabled flag isn't implemented yet, so everything gets exported.)